 Causation is a two-step analysis.
 It requires the victim to show that “but for” the defendant’s conduct, he or she would not have been injured, and also that the accident was a foreseeable result of the defendant’s actions.

 Damages that may be sought in negligence actions typically consist of economic damages, such as medical expenses, vehicle repairs, and lost wages, as well as non-economic damages, such as pain and suffering and loss of consortium.
 California law recognizes the pure comparative fault rule, meaning that damages are apportioned among the negligent parties according to their proportionate share of fault.
 Therefore, even if you are partially or mostly responsible for causing an accident, you can potentially still recover compensation from another driver if his or her negligence was also a cause of the accident.
-However, your damages would be reduced by the percentage of fault that is attributed to you.Obtain Legal Guidance in Los Angeles After a Car Accident
+However, your damages would be reduced by the percentage of fault that is attributed to you.What to do at the Scene of a Car Accident